Generalised Mermin-type non-locality arguments: Background

 This algebraic characterisation of quantum observables is not limited to the non-degenerate case of orthonormal bases, but can be extended to the more general case of complete families of orthogonal projectors.
 To do so, one considers \textbf{balanced-symmetric} $\dagger$-Frobenius algebras\footnote{Commutative $\dagger$-FAs are a special case of balanced-symmetric $\dagger$-FAs.}, i.e. those satisfying the following equation:

-\begin{thm}{\cite{Vicary2011}} In $\fdHilbCategory$, balanced-symmetric $\dagger$-SFAs are in bijective correspondence with C*-algebras, and hence with complete families of orthogonal projectors. \end{thm} The correspondence between balanced-symmetric $\dagger$-SFAs and C*-algebras will not play a role in this work, but it helps to frame the broad role played by $\dagger$-Frobenius algebras in categorical quantum mechanics.
+\begin{thmC}[\cite{Vicary2011}] In $\fdHilbCategory$, balanced-symmetric $\dagger$-SFAs are in bijective correspondence with C*-algebras, and hence with complete families of orthogonal projectors. \end{thmC} The correspondence between balanced-symmetric $\dagger$-SFAs and C*-algebras will not play a role in this work, but it helps to frame the broad role played by $\dagger$-Frobenius algebras in categorical quantum mechanics.

 Further to their correspondence with quantum observables, $\dagger$-Frobenius algebras find direct use as fundamental building blocks of quantum algorithms and protocols \cite{Vicary2012a,Boixo2012,Coecke2016a,Gogioso2017b}.
 When designing quantum protocols, classical data is often encoded into quantum systems using orthonormal bases.
-In this context, the four processes in a $\dagger$-SCFA can be seen as coherent versions of the basic data manipulation primitives: \begin{enumerate}[(a)] \itemsep0em \item the comultiplication $\!\!\hbox{}\!\!\!= \ket{\psi_x} \mapsto \ket{\psi_x} \otimes \ket{\psi_x}$ is the coherent copy of classical data; \item the counit $\!\!\hbox{}\!\!\! = \ket{\psi_x} \mapsto 1$ is the coherent deletion of classical data; \item the multiplication $\!\!\hbox{}\!\!\! = \ket{\psi_x} \otimes \ket{\psi_y} \mapsto \delta_{xy}\ket{\psi_x}$ is the coherent matching of classical data; \item the unit $\!\!\hbox{}\!\!\! = \sum_x \ket{\psi_x}$ is the coherent superposition of classical data (up to normalisation). \end{enumerate} In this sense, $\dagger$-SCFAs in general $\dagger$-SMC are often interpreted as modelling coherent copy/delete/matching operations on some kind of classical data (usually modelled by their classical states)\footnote{This extends straightforwardly to $\dagger$-qSCFA and their unnormalised classical states.}.
+In this context, the four processes in a $\dagger$-SCFA can be seen as coherent versions of the basic data manipulation primitives: \begin{enumerate}[(a)] \itemsep0em \item the comultiplication $\!\!\hbox{ }\!\!\!= \ket{\psi_x} \mapsto \ket{\psi_x} \otimes \ket{\psi_x}$ is the coherent copy of classical data; \item the counit $\!\!\hbox{ }\!\!\! = \ket{\psi_x} \mapsto 1$ is the coherent deletion of classical data; \item the multiplication $\!\!\hbox{ }\!\!\! = \ket{\psi_x} \otimes \ket{\psi_y} \mapsto \delta_{xy}\ket{\psi_x}$ is the coherent matching of classical data; \item the unit $\!\!\hbox{ }\!\!\! = \sum_x \ket{\psi_x}$ is the coherent superposition of classical data (up to normalisation). \end{enumerate} In this sense, $\dagger$-SCFAs in general $\dagger$-SMC are often interpreted as modelling coherent copy/delete/matching operations on some kind of classical data (usually modelled by their classical states)\footnote{This extends straightforwardly to $\dagger$-qSCFA and their unnormalised classical states.}.
 More in general, balanced-symmetric $\dagger$-SFAs can be though of as coherent manipulation of data which carries some residual entanglement after being copied\footnote{In quantum mechanics, this is because non-demolition measurements in a degenerate observable only breaks entanglement between the subspaces associated with distinct projectors, but not within each subspace.}.

 Because of their diagrammatic definition, $\dagger$-FA in a dagger compact category $\CategoryC$ give rise to $\dagger$-FA in the CPM category $\CPMCategory{\CategoryC}$ by doubling: the $\dagger$-FA in $\CPMCategory{\CategoryC}$ that arise this way are said to be \textbf{canonical}.
 In this work, we will only consider canonical $\dagger$-FA when working with CPM categories.